HumanCellAtlas/metadata-schema/docs/evolution.md

 All metadata schemas will be versioned using [semantic versioning](http://semver.org/) which gives each schema version a specific number in the form `vX.Y.Z` where `X` is the major version number, `Y` is the minor version number, and `Z` is the patch version number.

 Schema version numbers change when a schema update is made.
-The principles we follow to decide which of the three numbers to update are described below.
-These principles primarily consider **backwards compatibility**.
-This considers if the new schema is compatible with the old schema.
-This is the view from the producer of metadata.
-There are three kinds of changes that may or may not affect backwards compatibility: major, minor, and patch.
+The principles used to decide which version number to update primarily consider **backwards compatibility** with metadata created using a previous version.
+In other words, backwards compatibility is broken if a metadata JSON document generated for and valid against a previous schema version is now invalid against the updated schema version.
+The  three categories of version changes are outlined below along with example HCA metadata schema changes for each category:

-**Major (increment to X)**: Any change to the schema that breaks compatibility with metadata created using the previous version.
+**Major (increment to X)**: Any change to the schema that breaks backwards compatibility with metadata created using the previous version.
 Specific examples include:
 - Adding a required field.
 - Removing a required or optional field.
 - Moving a required field from one schema to another (increment both schemas).
+- Changing the name of a required or optional field.
 - Making an optional field required.
 - Changing the type of a field (e.g. number to string, string to ontology/enum).
 - Changing the ontology source for an ontologized field.
-- Changing the name of a required or optional field.
 - Removing a value from a controlled vocabulary.
+- Adding a regular expression.
 - Unpacking an overloaded field (a field which serves multiple purposes e.g. complex biomaterial name)

-**Minor (increment to Y)**: Any change to the schema that ensures compatibility with metadata created using the previous version.
+**Minor (increment to Y)**: Any change to the schema that ensures backwards compatibility with metadata created using the previous version.
 Specific examples include:
 - Adding an optional field.
 - Making a required field optional.
 - Updating the field description in a way that changes the meaning of the field.
 - Adding a new module (increment the type schema that references the new module).
 - Removing controlled vocabulary from a field (but the field type stays the same).

-**Patch (increment to Z)**: A change to auxiliary information that does affect the structure or semantics of the schema itself.
+**Patch (increment to Z)**: Any change to auxiliary information that does not affect the structure or semantics of the schema itself.
+Also, any bug fixes to the schema.
 Specific examples include:
 - Adding or updating the field description to improve readability.
 - Adding or updating the field example.
 - Adding or updating the field comment.
 - Adding or updating the field user-friendly name.
 - Extending a controlled vocabulary enumeration.
-- Fixing an incorrect regular expression.
+- Correcting a regular expression.
+- Correcting an ontology source.

 **Forwards compatibility** refers to whether data generated with a newer version will be compatible with conformance requirements of an older version.
 This is the version from the consumer perspective, for example an analysis tool or a conformance requirement.
 We use a syntax based on a subset of that allowed by npm (a JavaScript package manager), whereby a consumer specifies the version of a schema it needs and whether it will tolerate alternative versions in any of the three fields.
 As an example, if a conformance requires version 1.0.4 of a package, it can state that requirement as: